MahdiAll99/MEDimage/docs/input_data.rst

     └── ...

 .. note::
-    For instance, ``MEDimage`` assumes that all the NIfTI files are ``Axial`` and ``HFS`` so make sure your scans have this same orientation and this same patient position.
     Future works will include the automatic pre-processing of datasets according to the package conventions.